westlyou/erp-workbench/help/source/walktrough/walktrough.rst

 - Remote Server

-A remote server is a server accessible trough the internet, where site is deployed to a docker container.
+A remote server is a server accessible trough the internet, where $SITE is deployed to a docker container.

 Defining what erp type you handle by default: